tony-aw/tinycodet/README.md

 - 22 April 2023: Added more tests for `stri_locate_ith()`.
 - 22 May 2023: Re-arranged the sections of the Read-Me file.
 Removed the CodeFactor badge as it was bugging out for some reason.
+- 25 May 2023: The `stri_locate_ith()` function slightly re-written to
+  be even faster, and improved its documentation.
+Edited the description.
+Changed the documentation regarding matrix operators, as I suspect the usage of the word “rank” might be confusing.
+Also edited this Read-Me file a bit.

 FUTURE PLANS: